-During the 70’s and 80’s, my hometown of Houston, TX had an exciting burgeoning food scene.
-Today it is one of the most diverse ethnic food scenes in the country, highly regarded by food writers, cooks and trend seekers.
-When I was young I was fortunate to work Christmas season and school holidays with talented chefs from around town in my mother’s restaurant (known then as The Sunset Tea Room).
-She featured heirloom Southern recipes as well as new trends crisscrossing the country and Europe, part of a new food movement known as New American Cuisine.
+During the ’70s and ’80s, my hometown of Houston, TX, had an exciting burgeoning food scene.
+Today it is one of the most diverse ethnic food scenes in the country, highly regarded by food writers, cooks, and trend seekers.
+When I was young, I was fortunate to work Christmas season and school holidays with talented chefs from around town in my mother’s restaurant (known then as The Sunset Tea Room).
+She featured heirloom Southern recipes and new trends crisscrossing the country and Europe, part of a new food movement known as New American Cuisine.

 If you want to skip the wild mushrooms, white or brown button mushrooms work as well, albeit without the super depth of flavor found in their wild cousins.

 Wine Pairings: Pinot Noir, 2018 Russian River Valley, Sonoma County, CA, Pinot Grigio, 2018 Trentino, Italy , Muscadet Sèvre et Maine, 2018, Loire Valley, France

 Wild Mushroom Spinach Quiche

 - 9 inch springform pan, bottom removed

 - non stick parchment paper or Silpat